 Beyond scripture, Bhārat’s geography itself is sacred.
 The Himalayas are Śiva’s abode.
 The Gaṅgā and Yamunā are goddesses in flowing form.
 Seven cities — Ayodhyā, Mathurā, Haridvāra, Kāśī, Kanchī, Avantikā, Dvārakā — are mokṣapuris, liberating by mere remembrance.

-Seers describe Bhārat as a living yantra: a spiritual grid charged by the tapas of countless sages.
+Note: Tapas refines karma and accelerates spiritual maturity.
+More of countless sages.
 When avatāras descend here, their mission resonates across the cosmos because the land itself supports it.

 Responsibility of Being Born in Bhārat